-Information on specific projects in the CIP can be found in the project summaries in Appendix A. These project summaries describe the scope, need, cost and schedule for each project.
+Information on specific projects in the CIP can be found in the project summaries in Appendix A, page 63.
+These project summaries describe the scope, need, cost and schedule for each project.
 More detailed descriptions of each project are included in business cases.

-A brief discussion of recently completed projects can be found in Appendix B, along with the status of maintenance retainers for recently completed or soon-to-be-completed projects.
-Appendix C includes a discussion about risk management for some of the projects in the District's conveyance system.
-This appendix is intended to provide additional information regarding the relative priority of the various projects in the conveyance system.
+A brief discussion of recently completed projects can be found in Appendix B, page 106, along with the status of maintenance retainers for recently completed or soon-to-be-completed projects.